neos/neos-development-collection/.github/CONTRIBUTING.md

 ## You have other skills that you think can be useful for the community?

 Who knows, some of your skills are not in this list, but can be really useful for the community.
-You are a project manager, an event organizer, a brewer, a team builder and joga trainer and you want to support an open source community, connect with us: **hello@neos.io**
+You are a project manager, an event organizer, a brewer, a team builder and yoga trainer and you want to support an open source community, connect with us: **hello@neos.io**

 We certainly have a something that matches your dream job and where you can help the project.